MooersLab/jupyterlabcctbxsnips/README.md

 You can also download each repository as a zip file.

-Change directories back to your home directory and start up JuptyerLab.
+Change directories back to your home directory and start up JupyterLab.
 No error messages should appear in the terminal.
 The menu bar in JupyterLab should contain the items `cctbx`, `cctbx+`, `pymol` and `pymol+`.